37TH ANNUAL CHRIS CRINGLE CRAFT SALE

 Director Denis Villeneuve ("Prisoners," "Sicario") continues to push the audience out of its comfort zone with "Arrival," a rewarding piece of adult science fiction (that means no destroyed cities or invading alien hordes) that doesn't shrink from challenging its audience, both in its presentation and its reluctance to pander.

-Each week, The News-Gazette will show a screen shot of a home from a movie and ask readers, "Who lives here?"
-The first person to email email@example.com with the name of a silver screen character who resides in the featured house will get a shout-out in next week's section.
+Each week on this page, The News-Gazette will show a screen shot of a home from a movie or TV show and ask readers, "Who lives here?"
+Email your guess of a character who resides in the featured home to email@example.com, and we'll give a winner a shout-out on next week's page.
 Be sure to include your full name and town of residence.

 What: Weekend full of woodworking, including a customer expo, displaying all kinds of woodworking projects, lots of vendor demonstrations and seminars with Luke Barnett (pre-registration required and space is limited).

 When: 9 a.m. to 6 p.m.
 Nov.
 3-5.